 I would compare this cleanser to Soap and Glory's Peaches and Clean, which has always been my go-to makeup remover as any makeup the product comes into contact with literally melts away leaving your skin smooth, glowing and feeling refreshed.

 Fresh's Soy Face Cleanser for me is a redemption product for the previous two and retails for a reasonable £11.50 for a 50ml tube.

-As excited as I was about trialing Fresh, unfortunately, I don't feel that their skincare collection meets the expectations required of such expensive products and I truly believe that there are a lot of other companies out there that provide higher quality products that are not only priced reasonably but are also able to state whether they are definitely cruelty free or not.
+As excited as I was about trialing Fresh, unfortunately, I don't feel that their skincare collection meets the expectations required of such expensive products.
+I truly believe that there are a lot of other companies out there that provide higher quality products that are not only priced reasonably but are also able to state whether they are definitely cruelty-free or not.

-I believe this brand has good intentions but sadly their products for me don't meet the standard in order for me to consider parting with that amount of money for one item or recommend them to you.
+I believe this brand has good intentions, but sadly, their products don't meet my standard in order for me to consider parting with that amount of money for one item or recommend them to you.

-If any of you have shopped with Fresh before, I would love to hear your thoughts and experiences with this company and their products in the comments section below.
+If any of you have shopped with Fresh before, I would love to hear your thoughts and experiences with this company and its products in the comments section below.

 © 2017 BunnyClaws